leadedge/SpoutWallpaper/README.md

 * Right mouse click to select the sender

 ### Video player
-* Select "Video" from the menu and choose the video file
+* Select "Video" from the menu and choose the video file.

 ### Image
 * Select "Image" from the menu and choose the image file